darklilium/PO_Interrupciones/README.md

 <i>English</i>

-<h1>Customers Interruptions Project.</h1>
+<h1>Customers Power Outage Project.</h1>

-<strong>Objetive: Create a web app to show the customers electricity interruptions and the info related to them orders number.</strong>
+<strong>Objective: Create a web app to show the customers power outage and the info related to their order id.</strong>

 <b>Specifications:</b>

 <ul>
-<li>Show in the map the interrupted distribution substations, also show the electricity network and costumers associated to them when you zoom in.
+<li>Show in the map distribution substations affected by Power Outage, also show the electricity network and costumers associated to them when you zoom in.
 (Group them when u zoom out)</li>

-<li>Show the interrupted customers to a closest zoom scale</li>
+<li>Show the customers power outages to a closest zoom scale</li>

 <li>Show the informacion about a NIS (customers unique ID) or distribution substations when the user clics on them in the map.</li>